 That was the beginning of a long journey that has seen Saybrook re-envision itself several times in response to challenges of the day, becoming Saybrook University with a core program in Psychology and Humanistic Studies.
 Within the past few years, Saybrook added residential programs in organizational systems and counseling offered by the Leadership Institute of Seattle (LIOS), and established a new School of Mind-Body Medicine.
 To this day, however, Saybrook University carries on the humanistic tradition as it guides students on journeys of academic and personal growth.

 LIOS was founded in 1969 to prepare women and men to take on effective roles as leaders, ready to assume important roles within organizations, or to work independently as skilled consultants and counselors.
 For over 40 years, LIOS was the premier center in the northwest of innovative leadership development through training and education in applied behavioral science and systems theory.
-It merged with Saybrook University and has since become the School of Organizational Leadership & Transformation.
+Its programs became part of Saybrook University and are offered through the Schools of Organizational Leadership and Transformation and Clinical Psychology.